rogeruiz/repasar/README.md

 # Repasar

-The Repasar GitHub Action (GHA) checks the current SHA that triggered the GHA and check to make sure that it is signed properly using subcommands supported by Git.
+The Repasar GitHub Action (GHA) checks the commit signatures for security.
+It now supports verifying **all commits in a pull request (PR)**, not just the latest commit.
+For push events, it continues to verify the latest commit as before.

+- For PRs: All commits in the PR are checked for verified signatures.
+- For pushes: Only the latest commit is checked.

 ## Setup